leggetter/realtime-internet-apps/slides.md

 class: bg-contain

 ???
-Like any technology basics of the Internet don't give us enough to work with.
+* Like any technology basics of the Internet don't give us enough to work with.
+* Arrow -> Effort required to innovate

 ---